Efficient Attention

 During autoregressive generation, the key-value cache (KV-cache) grows linearly with sequence length and becomes a major memory bottleneck.
 With standard multi-head attention (MHA), each head maintains its own key and value projections, resulting in a KV-cache of size O(n * h * d) where h is the number of heads and d is the head dimension.

 Multi-Query Attention (MQA) (Shazeer, 2019) (Shazeer, 2019) proposed sharing a single set of key-value projections across all attention heads while maintaining separate query projections.
-This reduces the KV-cache by a factor of h (e.g., 32x for a 32-head model) with minimal quality loss.
+This reduces the KV-cache by a factor of h (e.g., 32x for a 32-head model).
 The quality preservation is surprising and suggests that the diversity of attention patterns is primarily in the queries, not the keys and values.
+The aggressive sharing is not free, however: collapsing all heads onto a single key-value projection can degrade quality on some tasks and tends to make training less stable than MHA, which motivated the intermediate designs that followed.

 Grouped-Query Attention (GQA) (Ainslie et al., 2023) (Ainslie et al., 2023) provides an interpolation between MHA and MQA by grouping heads into G groups (typically G = 4 or G = 8), with each group sharing a single set of key-value projections.
 GQA offers a tunable tradeoff between quality (more groups = closer to MHA) and efficiency (fewer groups = closer to MQA).
 Importantly, Ainslie et al. showed that a model trained with MHA can be converted to GQA through "uptraining" (a small amount of additional training with the grouped structure), enabling existing models to gain efficiency without training from scratch.
 GQA has been adopted in Llama 2, Llama 3, Mistral, Gemma, and most subsequent production LLMs.